qfpl/reflex-dom-storage/README.md

 A first pass at a `reflex` API for working with local storage.

-This is an Obelisk project at the moment.
-I'll extract it out into a library soon.
+There is an Obelisk project in `example` you can use to play around with this.

-You should be able to do `ob run` and then open a few tabs at http://localhost;8000 and watch them interact with each other.
+You should be able to do `ob run` and then open a few tabs at http://localhost:8000 and watch them interact with each other.

+The relevant bits of the code are:
 ```haskell
 body :: MonadWidget t m => m ()
 body = do